National Hamburger Day

 Although hamburgers originated in Hamburg, Germany, eating a burger on a bun is actually an American tradition.
 The hamburger as we know it was most likely invented in Seymour, Wisconsin.
 Each year, the city hosts a hamburger festival called Burger Fest.
 That is where the world's largest hamburger made its debut in 2001 – it weighed 8,266 pounds!

-To celebrate National Hamburger Day, host a backyard barbeque with your friends and grill up some tasty burgers.
+To celebrate National Hamburger Day, grill up some tasty burgers for dinner tonight.
 Don't forget about all the delicious ways you can customize your burger — add bacon, ketchup, lettuce, tomatoes, mayo, and your other favorite fixings!